-Micro-credentials shall clearly define the learning objectives and competencies that learners will acquire upon completion, as well as the level of effort required.
-Indeed, one critical feature of micro-credentials is that their learning outcomes should be recognised through a credit system that illustrates the necessary workload.
+Micro-credentials shall clearly define the learning objectives and competencies that learners will acquire upon completion, as well as the effort.
+Indeed, one critical feature of microcredentials is that their learning outcomes should be recognised through a credit system that illustrates the necessary workload.
 In many countries, micro-credentials are structured in terms of credits, facilitating the accumulation and transferability of learning across different institutions or settings (see point 7).
 For example, in New Zealand, micro-credentials can be worth between 5 and 40 credits, depending on the workload.

-The European Commission also encourages the integration of micro-credentials into existing qualification programmes and mandates, where possible the reference to the European Qualification Framework (EQF) and the use of the European Credit Transfer and Accumulation System (ECTS) for micro-credentials in Higher Education (CIMEA, 2024).
+The European Commission also encourages the integration of micro-credentials into existing qualification programmes and mandates, where possible, the use of the European Credit Transfer and Accumulation System (ECTS) and the reference to the European Qualification Framework (EQF) (CIMEA, 2024).
 Cedefop (2023) found that most of the micro-credentials analysed could be reconducted to EQF levels 2 to 5 (Cedefop, 2023).